Expensify/App/README.md

 # Local development

-These instructions should get you set up ready to work on the front-end code of Expensify.cash
+These instructions should get you set up ready to work on the front-end code of Expensify.

+**Note:** Expensify engineers please refer to [these additional instructions](https://stackoverflow.com/c/expensify/questions/7699/7700) for testing against the local API.

 ## Getting started
 1. Install `node` & `npm`: `brew install node`